lufuno01/writing-assignment/README.md

-git basic exercises.
+Git basic exercises.
 It seems quite interesting so far.